From mobile banking to online TV streaming, automation is at the heart of disruption we experience as a society.

 Automation in the hands of the few doesn’t serve the greater good

-For decades, programmers and developers have been at the heart of workplace Automation.
+For decades, programmers and developers have been at the heart of workplace automation.
 Any process, workflow, or integration required a software engineer to make it happen.
-Gartner once described this is as fostering a “hero-culture” in IT, where Automation know-how and ability sits with a few chosen, highly technical few.
+Gartner once described this is as fostering a “hero-culture” in IT, where automation know-how and ability sits with a few highly technical individuals.

 Harness the power of community-sourced automation

 In the era of constant oversharing, there are so many problems which have already been solved openly.
 Open source platforms and initiatives are prime examples of communities willing to share the solutions they’ve created.
 And automation techniques, best practices and even road-tested scripts allow for what we call: Community Driven Automation.

 Sites like Stack Overflow, Reddit, and for us (at Adaptavist) the Atlassian Community forum are examples of Community Driven problem solving.
 There’s a ton of information out there on how others have solved challenging problems.
 A quick google search can usually save hours and hours of trying to solve a problem from scratch.

 Leverage plug-and-play automation scripts, libraries, and templates to unlock new ‘out-of-the-box’ value from automation.

 92% of our survey respondents believe that new skills and more training are required to help automation thrive.
 In other words, organisations do not feel ready or adequately skilled to fully implement automation.

 To address the growing skills gap, standing in the way of delivering automation to the masses, business leaders should:

 - Focus on driving the reskilling, upskilling and continuous learning agenda

 - Time and efficiency savings can be invested back into automation-led training and development programs